Crown-Commercial-Service/CMp-Architecture-Decision-Records/doc/adr/0002-use-cognito-in-private-beta.md

 AWS Cognito is part of the AWS infrastructure and can be deployed using Terraform scripts according to [CCS #11.
 Use the same cloud architecture](https://github.com/Crown-Commercial-Service/CCS-Architecture-Decision-Records/blob/master/doc/adr/0011-use-the-same-cloud-architecture.md)

 We may have many thousands of users and either solution needs to be paid for.
-Since we cannot predict when other identity providers
+Since we cannot predict when other identity providers come online.

 Costs